Cynthia Beal – Group Leader, Business Transition Planning, Feasibility Analysis, and Sustainability Oversight

 Peter Rock – Business Analysis and Project Management

 Manufacturer of the Ecopod coffin and Sales Director of the Natural Burial Company, Rock is well known within the natural burial and funeral movements in the UK.
 Founder of One to One Business Support, he is an established business consultant and project manager, working with a wide rage of market sectors and businesses, including ARKA Original Funerals, one of the UK’s most respected (and first!) all-natural funeral businesses in Brighton, UK.
-He has an extensive wholesale sales background, as well as a decade of University-based business development program management.
-Rock was a forensics technician in the UK and is not unfamiliar with the technical aspects of body management.
+Rock has an extensive wholesale sales background, as well as a decade of University-based business development program management.
+He was a forensics technician in the UK and is not unfamiliar with the technical aspects of body management.
 Rock's project management and business development experience can help SCMG's larger clients bring focus to a highly complex project that can, with the right teamwork, become a profitable endeavor for cemetery groups that wish to convert.
-See http://www.peterrock.co.uk and http://www.ecopod.co.uk.
+See https://www.peterrock.co.uk and https://www.ecopod.co.uk.

 Stephen Clarke - Impact Research, Landscape Evaluation and Restoration Ecology